top of page

 Cost/Stipend: No cost; $15.50–$18 per hour

-Application Deadline: Applications are closed for the 2024 program and will open in November 2024 for the 2025 program.
+Application Deadline: Applications will open in November

-Dates: June 17–August 2, 2024
+Dates: June 17–August 2

-Location: NIH campuses: Bethesda, Baltimore and Frederick, MD; Research Triangle Park, NC; Hamilton, MT; Framingham, MA; and Phoenix, AZ
+Location: NIH campuses: Bethesda, Baltimore, and Frederick, MD; Research Triangle Park, NC; Hamilton, MT; Framingham, MA; and Phoenix, AZ

 Stipend: $2,300–2,530 (if you are currently in high school) or $2,570–2,840 (if you have graduated high school).
 No housing is provided, but there is free parking on campuses.
 Some campuses also offer a Transhare program.